Russian submarine Orel: 2021

-In July 2021, while returning to Northern Fleet waters from Navy Day commemorations in St. Petersburg, Orel was reported to have "lost power" while transitting on the surface through the Danish straits.
+In July 2021, while returning to Northern Fleet waters from Navy Day commemorations in St. Petersburg, Orel was reported to have "lost power" while transiting on the surface through the Danish straits.
 She was reported to have been assisted by other Russian vessels accompanying her through the straits.
 The submarine was later reported to have restored power and continued her transit north submerged.